christofolo/christofolo.github.io/musictheory.md

 __Consonance__ is the impression of __stability__ and repose while __dissonance__ is the impression of __tension__ or clash.
 Playing your two E strings on the guitar should create a consonant, stable sound.
 If they don't, it's most likely that your guitar is not in tune.

-Try this out.
+#### Practice Assignment:

 Go to <a href="https://szynalski.com/tone#E2,v0.75">https://www.szynalski.com/tone-generator</a>.
 The frequency should already be set at 82.4 Hz.

 Next, click the x2 button to double the frequency of the pitch.
 Do you notice what happens to the name of the tone?
 Then click the x1/2 button to halve the frequency.

 ![ ]({{ site.baseurl }}/images/frequency-2x-or-half.png){: .mx-auto.d-block :}

 What is the frequency relationship between the pitches at E2 and E3?
+What about E4?
+E5?
+And so on...

 ## Part 2: Consonance in music means there are only 12 note names